JKorf/Bitget.Net/README.md

 ### Sponsor
 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

-## Discord
-A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
-Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
 * Version 1.1.0-beta2 - 06 Feb 2024